Senator Ninoy Aquino, Sultan Kudarat

 Senator Ninoy Aquino, officially the Municipality of Senator Ninoy Aquino (abbreviated as SNA; Banwa sang Senator Ninoy Aquino; Bayan ng Senador Ninoy Aquino; Ili ti Senator Ninoy Aquino; Inged nu Senator Ninuy Akinu, Jawi: ايڠايد نو سناتور نينوي اكينو), is a municipality in the province of Sultan Kudarat, Philippines.
 According to the 2024 census, it has a population of 48,003 people.

 History

-The municipality of Senator Ninoy Aquino was created by virtue of Republic Act No. 6712 on February 17, 1989.
-It is named after former Senator Benigno "Ninoy" Aquino Jr., who was assassinated in 1983.
-It brought barangays Buenaflores, Bugso, Kiadsam, Kadi, Kulaman, Malegdeg and Sewod from the municipality of Kalamansig and Langgal from the municipality of Bagumbayan to form the new municipality.
+Senator Ninoy Aquino was established on February 17, 1989, through Republic Act No. 6712.
+The municipality is named after former senator Benigno "Ninoy" Aquino Jr., who was assassinated in 1983.

+The creation of the municipality involved transferring several barangays from neighboring municipalities: Buenaflores, Bugso, Kiadsam, Kadi, Kulaman, Malegdeg and Sewod from the municipality of Kalamansig and Langgal from the municipality of Bagumbayan to form the new municipality.
 The seat of government of the municipality is designated at Barangay Kulaman.

 Geography

 Barangays

 Senator Ninoy Aquino is politically subdivided into 20 barangays.
 Each barangay consists of puroks while some have sitios.